-Nomadic Thread Society is a dedicated purveyor of exotic accents for beach, lifestyle and home.
-Motivated by chronic wanderlust, we source traditional textiles and indigenous finery from artisans and small producers around the world.
-We curate and design our collections with partners in India, Turkey, Kenya, Tunisia, Guatemala, Panama, Peru, Colombia and then some.
+Nomadic Thread Society is a dedicated purveyor of exotic-minimal accents for lifestyle and home.
+Motivated by chronic wanderlust, we source and design traditional textiles and accessories with artisans and small producers around the world.
+Our collections originate in India, Turkey, Kenya, Tunisia, Guatemala, Panama, Peru, Colombia and onwards.
 The stories woven into each piece stretch back centuries, while our eye for design and attention to sustainability ensure their use for years to come.

-On the beach in Tulum.
-That’s where former stylist Nicole Gulotta was sitting when a stranger, a fellow nomad, asked her, “How do I get like that?”
+On the beach in Tulum, 2008.
+That’s where stylist Nicole Gulotta was sitting when a stranger, a fellow nomad, asked her, “How do I look like that?”
 The woman, in her little black jersey dress, hadn’t had time to pick out the chic beach bits to allow her to really feel like she was on vacation.
-Nicole, barefoot and kaftan-ed, knew she had something to offer.
-Once a stylist, she was now the conduit to bring her exotic-chic to the people: the makers, the surfers, the wanderers, the designers.
+Nicole, barefoot and kaftan-ed, realized she had something to offer her community of makers, wanderers, travelers, designers.
 Next summer, she dropped off a batch of her wares to the Montauk beach shop, Tauk.
 It was gone in a week.
 Then the calls started coming – Steven Alan, Malia Mills… happiness.
-After these first successes, she was ready to expand her global reach to forge relationships with the artisans who are still the people behind Nomadic Thread Society today.

 FOUNDER BIO :